 - Once Easter has passed, plant any bulbs you forced in March.
 Here’s a video on how to plant your spring bulbs.

 - Once the ground has thawed, divide and re-plant perennials such as bee balm, hostas, black eyed-susans, asters, and phlox.

-Maintenance & Other
+April Maintenance & Other Yard Care

 - Continue to remove debris from lawn and garden areas.
 If debris is compostable, break it into small pieces as best you can and add it to your compost pile.